Cooper Rush: 2024

 Rush was selected as the backup quarterback behind Prescott for the beginning of the 2024 season, beating out Trey Lance in preseason play.
 Starting in Week 10, Rush took over as the starting quarterback after Prescott was sidelined with a hamstring injury.
 Rush earned his first win of the season in Week 12 against the Washington Commanders, completing 24-of-32 passes for 247 yards, two touchdowns, and zero turnovers as the Cowboys won on the road 34–26.
 On Thanksgiving, Rush threw for 195 yards and a touchdown, extending the Cowboys' win streak against the New York Giants to eight games as Dallas won 27–20.
 In Week 15, he threw a career-high three touchdown passes during a 30–14 victory against the Carolina Panthers.
 After starting every game since Prescott's injury, the Cowboys elected to start Lance over Rush in the season finale against the Commanders.
 That switch prevented Rush from hitting a play-time incentive for the 2024 season.

 Baltimore Ravens

 On March 18, 2025, Rush signed a two-year, $6.2 million deal that could be worth up to $12.2 million with the Baltimore Ravens.

 After starter Lamar Jackson suffered a hamstring injury in Week 4, Rush was named starter.
 In Week 5 against the Houston Texans, his first start as a Raven, he threw three interceptions with no touchdowns in a 10–44 loss at home.
 In Week 6, Rush was benched for Tyler Huntley in their 17-3 home loss to the LA Rams, after a disappointing showing, in which he completed 11 of his 19 pass attempts for 72 yards and an interception.
+After the game, Rush was demoted to third-string duties behind Huntley after Jackson's return.

+The Ravens released Rush on March 12, 2026.

+Atlanta Falcons

+On July 29, 2026, Rush signed with the Atlanta Falcons on a one-year, $1.3 million contract amid injuries to Michael Penix Jr. and Tua Tagovailoa.
+On September 11, it was announced that Rush would start the team's Week 1 road game against the Pittsburgh Steelers after Tagovailoa, who had initially been announced as the Week 1 starter, was ruled out with an oblique injury.